Event-Streaming-Example/ese-client/README.md

 Run the project to understand more about these events in detail.

+### Notes

-The order state change events are streamed instantly while the click based events are streamed in a buffered manner (in buckets of 10 - [code](./src/usecases/utilities/PushEventsToBroker.mjs))
+- The order state change events are streamed instantly while the click based events are streamed in a buffered manner (in buckets of 10 - [code](./src/usecases/utilities/PushEventsToBroker.mjs))

+- The simulation node will emmit at most 50,000 events with a delay of minimum 300s between each event - [code](./src/usecases/simulation/SimulateTraffic.mjs)

 ---